zion-group/BasejumpDoc/source/bsg_misc.rst

 * Overview

-  This is a dff with enable Port but no reset Port.
+  This is a dff with enable Port.
 It is triggered by positive edge of the clock.

 * Parameter